chainbound/apollo/README.md

 ```
 apollo init
 ```
-This will generate the configuration files (`config.yml` and `schema.yml`) and put it into your configuration directory, which will either be `$XDG_CONFIG_HOME/apollo` or `$HOME/.config/apollo`.
+This will generate the configuration files (`config.yml` and `schema.hcl`) and put it into your configuration directory, which will either be `$XDG_CONFIG_HOME/apollo` or `$HOME/.config/apollo`.
 This is the directory in which you have to configure `apollo`, and it's also the directory where `apollo` will try to find the specified contract ABIs.